pdxjohnny/an-interpretation-of-texts/README.md

   - [x] Luther: Enable Read Permissions
   - [x] Open Source: Enable Write Permissions
   - [ ] Virtual Branches: Federate ideas aligned with your friends policies (their religion specs) to create virtual branches representing each ad-hoc formed groups per context moral values and strategic plans and principles.
 The these Open Religion specs via $USER/religion/MD -> YAML.
 Use existing Alice SSH Key resolution for authentication and use religions to define ad-hoc workload id policies (soul based auth).

+## Absolution of the sins of our Heavenly Father against our earthly Mother

+> aka we developed some unideal behaviors in humanity over the past while and it's time to change them.
+It's okay, yes things will be different, no you don't have to clutch your pearls, if cleanlyness is godlyness then let's just focus on taking the humanity vs. the problem approach.

 - Writing can we purely for fun and play.
 If you have thoughts, why so serious?
 Riddle us 🎩🫖 with a pull request if thou will share yours
   - Cainites were right.
+    - ^ This is the secret the freemasonry is abusing and hiding to attempt to distract and divide humanity.
+  - Forgive for there are those who have been lead astray.
+    - Forgive them for the know not what they do.
+    - Forgive them for the know not why they do.
+    - Forgive them for the know not how they do.

 > a.k.a. pending deprecation